gbv/wmbeacons/README.md

-# Manual usage
+# wmbeacons

+* cronjob to regularly downloand, parse, and transform Wikmedia dumps
+* web interface to browse and download BEACON dumps
+* requires Ubuntu >= 14.10, Debian sid (unstable), jessie (testing) or wheezy (stable).

+## Local execution

-Install required dependencies into `./local`:
+Install required dependencies into `./local`

     $ carton

-Run download and transformation (this will take a while):
+Run download and transformation (this will take a while)

     $ carton exec bin/wpextract de dewiki.templates.gz
     $ carton exec bin/wpbeacons de

-This execution can best be triggered by a cronjob, see `debian/wmbeacons.cron.weekly`.

-# Installation
+When installed, the transformation is triggered by a cronjob (see `debian/wmbeacons.cron.weekly`).

+## Packaging and installation

-The repository is prepared for Debian packaging with git-dpm, but things may not work automatically yet.
-In theory, a package can be build this way:
+The repository is prepared for Debian packaging with.
+Version number and changelog are not included from git yet.
+An unsigned "binary" package can be created this way (`make debian-package`)

-    $ git-dpm prepare && dpkg-buildpackage -rfakeroot -us -uc
+    $ dpkg-buildpackage -b -us -uc -rfakeroot

-In practice you still have to manually run what `dpkg install` whould do with `sudo make manual-install` (see `Makefile`) for details.
+The package can then be installed with

+    $ dpkg --install wmbeacons_...deb

+Dependencies must be installed before, see

+    $ dpkg -I wmbeacons_...deb